 Chapter 7 Bankruptcy in Montgomery County

 More Chapter 7 bankruptcies are filed in Montgomery County than in any other chapter.
 When people think of bankruptcy, they probably imagine something similar to Chapter 7.
-Commonly referred to as a “liquidation bankruptcy,” Chapter 7 allows an individual or couple to discharge a substantial amount of debt in four to six months.
+Commonly referred to as a “liquidation bankruptcy,” Chapter 7 allows an individual or couple to discharge a substantial debt in four to six months.

 Another fear people have regarding Chapter 7 is losing their property.
 When you file for bankruptcy, all your assets go into the bankruptcy estate.
-A court-appointed trustee could sell anything in the bankruptcy estate to pay back your creditors.
+A court-appointed trustee could sell anything in the bankruptcy estate to repay your creditors.
 However, the Bankruptcy Code and state law provide exemptions that a debtor could use to protect their property.